 - A healthier Washington.
-More than 700,000 Washingtonians are enrolled in new, more affordable health care plans thanks to our state exchange.
-That’s lowered our uninsured rate to an all-time low: 6 percent.
+In 2015, more than 700,000 Washingtonians were enrolled in new, more affordable health care plans thanks to our state exchange, bringing the state’s uninsured rate to an all-time low: 6 percent.

 - Better health care information on price and quality.
-In an effort to make health care data more transparent and available, Gov. Inslee worked to pass SB 5084 that creates an all-payer claims database.
-The database will give consumers, employers, medical providers and policy makers the information they need to make informed decisions about buying and using health care.
+In an effort to make health care data more transparent and available, Gov. Inslee worked to pass SB 5084, which created an all-payer claims database.
+The database gives consumers, employers, medical providers and policy makers the information they need to make informed decisions about buying and using health care.

 - Better mental health care.
 Mental health care is one of Gov. Inslee’s top priorities.

-- This year he worked to pass HB 1450 which makes it easier for the families of people with mental health issues to get proper emergency mental care for their loved ones.
+- He worked to pass HB 1450, which made it easier for the families of people with mental health issues to get proper emergency mental care for their loved ones.

 - He also helped pass SB 5177 to address the unacceptably long wait times of people charged with crimes whose ability to stand trial is in question until they receive certain mental health services, a process known as “competency restoration.”

-- The final 2015-2017 budget invests $40 million in the forensic mental health system by increasing staff and available beds and creates the Office of Forensic Mental Health.
+- The final 2015-2017 budget invested $40 million in the forensic mental health system by increasing staff and available beds and created the Office of Forensic Mental Health Services.

 - Ensuring the Healthiest Next Generation.
-The 2015-2017 budget continues the governor’s Healthiest Next Generation initiative and programs to promote healthy eating and more physical activity.
+The 2015-2017 budget continued the governor’s Healthiest Next Generation initiative and programs to promote healthy eating and physical activity.

 - Fair pay for health care workers.
 Supported living providers help thousands of people with disabilities and health issues remain at home instead of living in costly assisted care facilities.
 These providers, many of whom earn minimum wage, received their first raise in eight years.

 - Homeless youth.
-Gov. Inslee’s Homeless Youth Act establishes the Office of Youth Homelessness within the Department of Commerce, charged with coordinating services to make sure that youth can easily access the resources they need.
-The new office will make recommendations to the governor and legislature about the strategies and resources needed to improve youth homelessness services.
+Gov. Inslee’s Homeless Youth Act established the Office of Youth Homelessness within the Department of Commerce, charged with coordinating services to make sure that youth can easily access the resources they need.
+The office makes recommendations to the governor and Legislature about the strategies and resources needed to improve youth homelessness services.

 - Support for our veterans.
-Gov. Inslee’s veterans tuition bill will make veterans, their spouses and their children eligible to attend our public colleges and universities and pay resident tuition rates.
+Gov. Inslee’s veterans’ tuition bill makes veterans, their spouses and their children eligible to attend our public colleges and universities and pay resident tuition rates.

 - A healthier Washington.
 Gov. Inslee launched the Healthiest Next Generation initiative to make Washington’s next generation the healthiest ever.
-The initiative’s workgroup will recommend state policies that support community-led encouragement for children to be more active and eat better.
+The initiative’s workgroup recommends state policies that support community-led encouragement for children to be more active and eat better.

 - Better mental health care.
-The governor’s HB 2572 aims to improve mental health care integration, cost transparency and the purchasing of health care.
-SB 6312 is the complimentary bill that improves the way we care for people with severe mental illness, integrates chemical dependency with that care and begins the integration of care to treat the whole person.
+The governor’s HB 2572 passed to improve mental health care integration, cost transparency and the purchasing of health care.
+SB 6312 is the complimentary bill that improved the way we care for people with severe mental illness, integrated chemical dependency with that care and began the integration of care to treat the whole person.

 - Support for our veterans.

-- The governor’s office worked to pass SHB 2363 which allows developmentally disabled children of military service members to continue to qualify for home and community based services while the service member and family are out of state due to military assignment.
-Washington is the first state in the nation to pass legislation like this.
+- The governor’s office worked to pass HB 2363, which allows developmentally disabled children of military service members to continue to qualify for home and community based services while the service member and family are out of state due to military assignment.
+Washington was the first state in the nation to pass such legislation.

-- Governor request legislation SHB 2171 helps strengthen economic protections for military personnel.
+- The governor’s request legislation HB 2171 passed to help strengthen economic protections for military personnel.

 - Affordable health care.
-With bipartisan support, Washington implemented the Affordable Care Act and expanded Medicaid to ensure access to affordable health care for low income families.
-Now, 400,000 new people have Medicaid coverage.
+With bipartisan support, Washington implemented the Affordable Care Act and expanded Medicaid to ensure access to affordable health care for low-income families.
 Read Gov. Inslee's Executive Order on the Affordable Care Act here.